pawelsberg/genetic-neural-network/README.md

 	</TestCase>
 </TestCaseList>
 ```
+You may need to create folder first if it doesn't exist.
 ### b) Start simulation
 Open application.
 Load test case list by command (note you need to skip TestCases.XML extension):
 ```